do-it-well/magento2-module-awin/README.md

 | Channel | AWIN Tracking Channel (this probably won't ever change) | "aw" |
 | Test Mode | Sets the "test mode" flag when sending AWIN Tracking data.
 Use this when performing initial test transactions | No |

+## Tax Configuration

+This module has been developed based on the expectations of tax configuration in the United Kingdom, ie: all prices are shown inclusive of tax, discounts apply to that tax-inclusive price, shipping is taxed at the same rate as most products, etc.

+It is known that certain other tax configurations will result in totals and commission values which may not line up with expectations.
+The specifics of these configurations are not presently known.
+Adding support for them should be fairly trivial, so please open an issue on GitHub if support for such a configuration is required, detailing the specifics of your **Sales** > **Tax** settings (see "Support" for details on where to open an issue).

 ## License

 All module code within this repository is licensed under the MIT license.
 See